ckadluba/AzureDevOpsTools/README.md

 ### Setting the PAT token

 1. In Azure DevOps UI create a PAT token in Azure DevOps that has the permissions mentioned below.
-1. Create the environment variable `AzureGitRepoTools_PAT` containing the PAT token.
+1. Create the environment variable `AzureDevOpsTools_PAT` containing the PAT token.

-## Get-AzureGitRepos
+## Get-AdoGitRepos

 Gets a list of all git repositories within a specified organisation or within a specified project.
 The output includes information about the last commit and the combined types of permissions set on the repo.